ismrmrd/mrd-storage-server/README.md

-# MRD Storage API
+# MRD Storage Server

-This repo contains a RESTful api for storing and retrieving data during MRI image reconstructions.
+This repo contains a server with a RESTful API for storing and retrieving data during MRI image reconstructions.
 It supports storing and arbitrary blobs with a set of metadata tags and searching them using these tags.

 The tags are: